My Cheatsheets

 Here's a simple analogy: think of state as the current page number in a book you're reading.
 As you read and turn the pages (interact with the app), you update your current page number (state).
 If you put the book down and pick it up later, you can continue reading from the last page number you remember (the saved state). 📖

 The useEffect hook in React is used to perform side effects in functional components.
 Side effects are operations that can affect other components or cannot be done during rendering, such as data fetching, subscriptions, or manually changing the DOM.
-It's similar to lifecycle methods in class components like componentDidMount, componentDidUpdate, and componentWillUnmount.
+It's similar to lifecycle methods in class components, such as componentDidMount, componentDidUpdate, and componentWillUnmount.

 import React, { useEffect } from 'react';